 - Must be a resident of Michigan to be eligible for the full reductions at UCLL.
 A non-Michigan resident UCLL client may qualify for a 40% adjustment of charges if the client’s household income does not exceed 250% of the established federal poverty level guidelines set forth for the current year.
 A non-Michigan resident UCLL client may qualify for a 25% adjustment of charges if the client’s household income is between 250% and 400% of the established Federal Poverty Level guidelines set forth for the current year.

-- Seeking services with UCCF and Psych Clinic, must qualify financially for Medicaid or insurance coverage and may qualify for a fee adjustment related to clinically necessary non-covered services, co-pays and deductibles based on the income guidelines and other criteria listed above.
+- Clients who would qualify financially for Medicaid or insurance coverage may qualify for a fee adjustment related to clinically necessary non-covered services, co-pays and deductibles based on the income guidelines and other criteria listed above.

 - When eligible for COBRA* benefits, declined to pay for coverage because the cost is greater than 25% of their monthly income